 Creating American Indian Leaders in Medicine

-The Four Directions Summer Research Program (FDSRP) is celebrating Our Twenty Two Year History
+The Four Directions Summer Research Program (FDSRP) is celebrating Our Twenty Three Year History

 The Four Directions Summer Research Program (FDSRP) is an exciting summer research opportunity at Harvard Medical School and Brigham and Women’s Hospital (BWH) for undergraduate students with a commitment to the health of Native American communities.
 The FDSRP is in its 25th year, and has brought over 200 students to Boston during this time.
 We invite students to join us for 8 weeks to engage in basic science or translational research projects under the supervision of Harvard Medical School faculty advisers.